nicktmv/four-d-radar-thesis/README.md

 ```
 ## Requirements

-* [Python 3.11](https://www.python.org/downloads/) - Python is a programming language that lets you work quickly and integrate systems more effectively.
+* [Python &ge; 3.8](https://www.python.org/downloads/) - Python is a programming language that lets you work quickly and integrate systems more effectively.

 ### IDEs